-2. The quantity of drugs involved in the conspiracy involved more than 100 grams but less than 1 kilogram or more of a mixture and substance containing heroin, a Schedule I controlled substance; more than 500 grams but less than 5 kilograms or more of a mixture and substance containing cocaine, a Schedule II controlled substance; more than 40 grams but less than 400 grams of a mixture and substance containing a detectable amount of N-phenyl-N-[1-(2-phenylethyl)-4-piperidinyl] propanamide, also known as fentanyl, a Schedule I controlled substance; and a mixture and substance containing marijuana, a Schedule I controlled substance.
+2. The quantity of drugs involved in the conspiracy involved 1 kilogram or more of a mixture and substance containing heroin, a Schedule I controlled substance; 5 kilograms or more of a mixture and substance containing cocaine, 400 grams or more of a mixture and substance containing a detectable amount of N-phenyl-N-[1-(2-phenylethyl)-4-piperidinyl] propanamide, also known as fentanyl, a Schedule I controlled substance; and a mixture and substance containing marijuana, a Schedule I controlled substance.

-All in violation of Title 21, United States Code, Sections 846 and 841(b)(1)(B).
+All in violation of Title 21, United States Code, Sections 846 and 841(b)(1)(A).